jsbisht/aws-developer-associate/vpc.md

 ## Considerations

-If you need to give a private instance its own public IPv4 address
+If we need to give a private instance its own public IPv4 address

 - then only Internet Gateway is required.

-If you want to give private instances access to AWS Public Zone services (such as S3) and Public Internet
+If we want to give private instances access to AWS Public Zone services (such as S3) and Public Internet

-- then you need both NAT Gateway (to do many to one translation) and Internet Gateway (translates IP of NAT Gateway to real public IP)
+- then we need both NAT Gateway (to do many to one translation) and Internet Gateway (translates IP of NAT Gateway to real public IP)

 NAT Gateway:

 - needs to run from a public subnet
-- Uses Elatic IPs (Static IPv4 Public)
+- Uses Elastic IPs (Static IPv4 Public)
 - Managed service, scales up to 45 Gbps.
 Can deploy multiple NATGW to increase bandwidth.

 Resilience:

 - AZ resilient service (Resilient in that AZ and can recover from hardware failure)
-- For a fully region resillient service, you must deploy `one NAT Gateway in each AZ`
+- For a fully region resillient service, we must deploy `one NAT Gateway in each AZ`
 - Route Table in each AZ with NAT Gateway as target

 IPv6